There are several plan payment options available to debtors:

 Employer Wage Deduction

 Chapter 13 plans funded by employer wage deductions complete successfully at a much higher rate than those funded by direct payments.
 While in bankruptcy, a debtor’s personal budget falls under the Trustee’s supervision, and the Court has issued an Order giving him the authority to issue a wage remittance directive to the debtor’s employer.
 To that end, if a debtor is employed, the Trustee will require the employer to withhold plan payments from his or her paycheck and forward these deductions to the Trustee’s lockbox in Memphis, Tennessee.
-The directive is statutory and compliance is mandatory.
+The directive is authorized by General Order No. 2015-4 and L.B.R.
+3015-1(a); compliance is mandatory.

 Online Through Nationwide TFS